Namsrkive/Planet-Purr/SDG 7- Clean Energy/readme.md

-# Clean Energy - Sustainable Development Goal (SDG)
+# Clean Energy - Sustainable Development Goal

 ## Overview
 This project contributes to **SDG 7: Affordable and Clean Energy**, aiming to ensure access to affordable, reliable, sustainable, and modern energy for all.
 Through research, data, and solutions, we promote clean energy technologies and sustainable practices worldwide.